 - E-book: Click here to purchase the e-book version of Scandal on the South Side: The 1919 Chicago White Sox for $9.99 from the SABR Store.
 Available in PDF, Kindle/MOBI and EPUB formats.

-- Paperback: Get the paperback edition of Scandal on the South Side: The 1919 Chicago White Sox (plus shipping) for $19.95 from CreateSpace.
+- Paperback: Get the paperback edition of Scandal on the South Side: The 1919 Chicago White Sox from the SABR Store ($30.99 includes shipping/tax).

 About the SABR Digital Library